Linearized supergravity with a dynamical preferred frame: Calculus in superspace

-{\bf Operators without $V^a$.} This is the most numerous group of terms, so it is convenient to further subdivide it according to the number of insertions of the spurion $w^a$.
+It is convenient to further subdivide these terms according to the number of insertions of the spurion $w^a$.
 It is straightforward to see that the maximal number of insertions is 4.
 Thus, we have:

 {\it 4 insertions of $w^a$.} There is a single independent operator, \be w^a w^b w^c w^d \d_a H_b \d_cH_d\;. \ee Two other possible operators would be

 However, the first of them is a total derivative, see Eq.~(\ref{Fierz1}) in Appendix~\ref{app:Fierz}, whereas the second is expressed in terms of (\ref{4w}) and contributions with fewer insertions of $w^a$ due to the relation (\ref{Fierz3}).